MicrosoftDocs/power-platform/power-platform/admin/manage-teams.md

 5. In the grid, select the team you want to edit.

-6. On the Actions toolbar, select **Edit**, change the desired fields, and then select **Save**.
+6. On the Actions toolbar, select **Edit**, change the desired fields (Membership Type cannot be updated), and then select **Save**.

 > [!NOTE]
-> - You can only create one group team for each Azure AD group per environment, and the Azure AD ObjectId of the group team cannot be edited once the group team is created.
+> - You can only create one group team for each Azure AD group membership type per environment, and the Azure AD ObjectId of the group team cannot be edited once the group team is created.
+> - Membership Type cannot be changed after the group team is created.
+If you need to update this field, you will need to delete the group team and create a new one.
+> - All existing group teams created prior to the new **Membership Type** field being added are automatically updated as **Members and guests**.
+There is no loss in functionality with these group teams as the default group team is mapped to the Azure AD Group **Members and guests** membership type.
 > - If your environment has a security group, you will need to add the group team's Azure AD group as a member of that security group in order for the group team's users to be able to access the environment.
 > - The list of team members listed in each group team only displays the user members who have accessed the environment.
 This list doesn't show all the group members of the Azure AD group.
 The team member's privileges are derived dynamically at run-time when the team member accesses the application.
 The security role of the team is not assigned directly to the team member.
 Since team member's privileges are derived dynamically at run-time, the team member's Azure AD group memberships are cached upon the team member's log-in.
 This means that any Azure AD group membership maintenance done on the team member in Azure AD will not be reflected until the next time the team member logs in or when the system refreshes the cache (after 8 hours of continuous log-in).
 > - Team members are maintained in each group team at run-time and the operation is done at the database level; therefore, the update to group team event is not available for plugin.
 > - You do not need to assign team members with an individual security role if your group team's security role has a [member's privilege inheritance](security-roles-privileges.md#team-members-privilege-inheritance) and the security role contains at least one privilege that has User level permission.

 ## About access teams and team templates